vignesh022/Classy-Fy/README.md

 ![](https://github.com/vignesh022/Classy-Fy/blob/master/Images/spotify_playlist_example.png?raw=true)

-Assuming an average length of 4 minutes per song, to simply organize and sort a mere 15 songs into your playlists takes a whole hour if you fully listen to them and gauge their fit.
-When dealing with more than 50+ songs the time investment is substantial.
-Can this process be automated while simultaneously ensuring songs are matched accurately with the best fitting playlist?

 ### Conceptualizing a potential solution

-Introducing Classy-Fy, a tool to quickly organize new and upcoming music into user-created playlists.
+Classy-Fy is a tool I designed to quickly organize new and upcoming music into user-created playlists.
 Classy-Fy has been designed along the lines of being a proof-of-concept for a feature/add-on on Spotify in the future to help subscribers quickly sort new music into their libraries.

 ![](https://github.com/vignesh022/Classy-Fy/blob/master/Images/classyfy_ex.png?raw=true)

 Classy-Fy currently functions as a locally deployable script which facilitates users to login into their Spotify accounts, authorize access to their personal playlist data, and allow for label assignment.
 Users of Classy-Fy can submit either a single song to be assigned a playlist label or a playlist of songs.

 # Running Python and Streamlit on your machine